SimonEnsemble/oldish_SimonEnsemble.github.io/_posts/2019-11-15-german-tank-problem.md

 {:.centerr}
 <figure>
     <img src="/images/german_tank_problem/sample.png" alt="image" style="width: 75%;">
-    <figcaption>An outcome of a random sample (without replacement) of German tanks, serial numbers inscribed.
-Based on this observation, how many tanks do you estimate the Germans have?</figcaption>
+    <figcaption>A random sample (without replacement) of German tanks and their inscribed serial numbers.
+Based on this outcome, how many tanks do you estimate the Germans have?</figcaption>
 </figure>

 The number of tanks is of course greater than or equal to the maximum serial number observed: $n \geq \max x_i$.
 Given the sample above, estimating that the Germans have fewer than 156 tanks would be absurd.
 However, estimating that the Germans have 156 tanks seems too conservative; this estimate assumes that we happened to capture the most recently manufactured tank.
 Intuitively, we should estimate the total number of tanks to be 156 *plus some number* to reflect the small likelihood that we captured the very last tank to come out of the factory (as opposed to not capturing it).
 How large should this number be?

-Let's delve into the math to answer this question, but feel free to skip to `# an unbiased estimator` if you want to know right away.
+Let's now delve into the math to answer this question, but feel free to skip to `# an unbiased estimator`.

 # the data generating process (dgp)

-We are collecting a random sample from a population (the tanks) and making an observation about the members of the sample (the serial numbers = the data).
 Think of tank capturing as a stochastic process governed by an underlying data generating process (dgp).
 The data here are the set of serial numbers $$\{x_1,x_2,...,x_k\}$$.
+The data generating process here is a uniform random selection without replacement from the set of integers $$\{1,2,...,n\}$$.
+This is just an approximate model for how tank capturing happens.

-Our stochastic model for tank capturing-- the dgp-- is a uniform random selection without replacement from the set of integers $$\{1,2,...,n\}$$.
 Because all viable outcomes (sets of observed serial numbers) are equally probable, the probability of any particular viable outcome, given we know $n$, is:

 $$P(\{x_1, x_2, ..., x_k\} | n)=\dfrac{1}{\binom{n}{k}}$$

 A viable outcome is one where $$x_i \in \{1, 2, ..., n\}$$ for all $$i\in \{1,2,...,k\}$$.
 So our dgp is governed by the probability distribution above, which is a uniform distribution over the sample space.
-The denominator is the cardinality of the sample space-- how many ways we can select $k$ integers from $n$ without replacement, where the order in which they were selected does not matter.
+The denominator is the cardinality of the sample space-- how many ways we can select $k$ integers from $n$ without replacement, where the order in which they were selected is irrelevant.

 # simulating the German tank problem in Julia